Makira roundleaf bat

-The Makira roundleaf bat (Hipposideros demissus) is a species of bat in the family Hipposideridae endemic to the Solomon Islands.
+The Makira roundleaf bat or Makira leaf-nosed bat (Hipposideros demissus) is a species of bat in the family Hipposideridae endemic to the Solomon Islands.

 Taxonomy

 The Makira roundleaf bat was described as a new species in 1909 by Danish mammalogist Knud Andersen.
 The holotype had been collected by English naturalist Albert Stewart Meek in 1908.
 In the past, it has been considered a subspecies of the diadem leaf-nosed bat (H. diadema), though is largely considered a full species as of 2019.

 Description

 Individuals have a forearm length of approximately 67 mm.
 The fur of its back is dark brown, with individual hairs tricolored: hairs are dark brown at the base, light- or whitish-brown in the middle, and dark brown again at the tips.
 There are two stripes of lighter fur on its back, running along the flight membranes.
 Its belly fur is more drab in color.

 Range and habitat

 The Makira roundleaf bat is endemic to the island of Makira, which is part of the Solomon Islands.
 Its roosting habitat includes caves and other subterranean areas.